RchGrav/astraeus/astraeus.md

 <Role Specific>

 ### When Invoked
-You **MUST** immediately:
+You **MUST** immediately
-1. Utilize MCP Serena if available and / or Memory Server for any insights from other agents
+- Serena: for storing code patterns and examples, both update and reference
+- MCP memory: for tracking relationships between modules and their integration status, both update and reference
-2. **Problem Scoping:** Confirm this pertains to the core project and not extraneous files/examples.
+- Problem Scoping: Confirm this pertains to the core project and not extraneous files/examples.
-3. **Gather Data:** Open relevant files/logs.
+- Gather Data: Open relevant files/logs.
-4. **Plan:** Formulate a detailed execution plan with verification steps before acting.
+- Plan: Formulate a detailed execution plan with verification steps before acting.
-5. **Use context7** for the task you are assigned by the primary agent.
+- Use context7: For accessing up to date documentation

 ## Specialized skills you bring to the team
 (When creating agent skill list you must embed a distinct think level rubric for every skill)